circonus-labs/fq/README.md

 ### HTTP superposition

-The Fq protocol also acts as a non-compliant HTTP server (compiant enough of most clients and browsers).
+The Fq protocol also acts as a non-compliant HTTP server (though compliant enough of most clients and browsers).
 Fq ships with a web UI that allows inspecting real-time state and performance.

 #### GET /stats.json